Discuss Forum

 How is the RBI Grade B interview conducted?

-The RBI Grade B interview is conducted for 75 marks and is the final stage of the selection process.
-Candidates are shortlisted for the interview based on their total marks in Phase II (Paper I + II + III).
-RBI decides the cut-off marks for shortlisting, depending on the number of vacancies.
-The list of shortlisted candidates is published on the official website, and interview call letters are sent to their registered email IDs.
+The RBI Grade B interview, conducted by the Reserve Bank of India, is the final stage of the selection process and carries 75 marks.
+Candidates are shortlisted based on their total marks in Phase 2 (Paper 1, 2, and 3).
+The cut-off for shortlisting depends on the number of vacancies.
+The list of selected candidates is published on the official website, and interview call letters are sent via email.
 Candidates can choose to give the interview in Hindi or English.
-The final merit list is prepared by combining the marks of Phase II and the interview.
+The final merit list is prepared based on Phase 2 and interview marks.

 Attempt RBI Grade B Previous Year Papers